 Bitcoin vs Ethereum Infographics

-Below are the top differences between Bitcoin vs Ethereum
+Let’s see the top differences between Bitcoin vs Ethereum.

-- While both Bitcoin and Ethereum are mostly compared for their cryptocurrencies, one of the main difference is that If we compare Bitcoin and Ethereum, Bitcoin is a more stable currency.
+- While both are mostly compared for their cryptocurrencies, one of the main differences is that if we compare them, bitcoin is a more stable currency.
 However, Ethereum promises to enclose a wider range of applications with Ether.

-- Although Bitcoin and Ethereum charge fewer transaction costs, Bitcoin and Ethereum still charge transactions in different ways.
+- Although Bitcoin and Ethereum charge fewer transaction costs, they still charge transactions in different ways.
 The strangest thing is when you use Ethereum, you need to take care of three factors to reduce the costing – bandwidth usage, storage needs, and complexity of the transaction.
-The block size limits the transactions and each transaction compete with each other.
+The block size limits the transactions and each transaction competes with each other.

 - More than two-thirds of all the available Bitcoins have been mined and the rest is choosing the early miners whereas around 50% of Ethereum coins have been mined.